How to Install Jellyfin Media Server on Debian Linux

 Unstable Version (Optional)

-If you want early access to the latest features (which may not be fully tested), add the unstable repository:
+If you want early access to new features that may not be fully tested, use the unstable component instead:

 Step 3: Update the Package Index